muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-A story on phycist Edward Teller: at the start of season, 1st class, he is talking abt administrative details, points to his TA, says "this is my TA John, his room number is .. what was it John..? (he says 120).. okay, you divide by 2, and add 5, mine is 65.
+A story on phycist Edward Teller: at the start of the semester, 1st class, he is talking abt administrative details, points to his TA, says "this is my TA John, his room number is .. what was it John..?
+(he says 120).. okay, you divide by 2, and add 5, mine is 65.
 You see, I can't remember but I can derive".

 Story relayed by another physicist who was a grad student then, who says he learned an important lesson that day, how deriving can